Atintanians: Identity and location

 There is no consensus in current scholarship on the origin and precise location of the Atintanes.
 Modern scholarship mentions the Atintanes either as one of the various Epirote tribes or in connection with the Illyrians.
 They also appear sometimes as Epirotes and other times as Macedonians, based on which neighbouring state gained control of their area.

 In the early 20th century, M. Holleaux sketched Atintania on the middle valley of the Aoos.
 P. Lévêque located the Atintanes on the middle valley of the Aoos similarly to Holleaux, but he also included the valley of the Drino.
 A. J. Toynbee located the Atintanes in Epirus, between the Chaonians and the Parauaioi; according to him they were an authentic Epirote people.
 H. Kreissig (1984) stressed that they were among the Epirote tribes in contrast to the Illyrian Parthini.
+Martin Nilsson (1986) considers them as an Epirote tribe of [ancient] north-western Greece.

 F. Papazoglou and Pierre Cabanes stated that there was only one tribe with the name Atintanians and that the area they inhabited was located in the mountain ranges between the Aous (Vjosë) and the Apsus (Osum) rivers.
 Cabanes (1988) located Atintania in a region between Byllis and Dassaretis, without the Drino valley, and considered them the southernmost Illyrian people, on the border with Epirus.

 According to M.B.
 Hatzopoulos, the Atintanes, together with the Chaonians constitute the northernmost Epirote community.
 Hatzopoulos considers that to their north, and between them and the Parthini, Taulantians and the (Illyrian) Dassaretii, existed a mixed zone; though part of Illyria, according to him it was a cultural extension of Greek speaking Epirus.
 C. Habicht (1995) considered Atintania an Illyrian region.
 S. Thiry (2001) listed the Atintanes among the Epirotes.
 T. J. Winnifrith (2002) associated the diverse positions of Atintanes reported in ancient accounts with peaceful transhumans activity, but he also stated that two tribes with a similar name may have existed.
-Winnifrith concludes that they were an Epirote tribe.
+He also classifies the Atitanians among the Epirote tribes.
 Sasel Kos (2002) included the Atintanians among the most outstanding Illyrian peoples who conceivably were closely related with each other in terms of culture, institutions and language.
 She placed them somewhere in the hinterland of Epidamnus and south of it though she argued that the location of the Atintanians is not certain.